 Some women can experience additional symptoms which occur with their abnormal uterine bleeding, such as pelvic pain or pressure, excessive bloating, or the presence of a lump or mass in the lower abdomen.
-You should see a medical professional if you experience abnormal uterine bleeding accompanied by one or more of the following symptoms:
+You should see a medical professional and abnormal uterine bleeding treatment if you experience one or more of the following symptoms:

 - Dizziness or loss of equilibrium

 - Soaking through one or more tampons and/or pads every hour

 If you are currently taking any medication (including birth control), be sure to mention this to your doctor and bring it with you to your appointment to determine the best method of abnormal uterine bleeding treatment for you.